Why is this medicine prescribed?

 How should this medicine be used?

 Fruquintinib comes as a capsule to take by mouth.
-It is usually taken with or without food once daily for the first 21 days of a 28-day cycle.
-The cycle may be repeated as recommended by your doctor.
+Take with or without food once daily for 21 days in a row and then stop for 7 days.
+This is one cycle of treatment which may be repeated as recommended by your doctor.
 Take fruquintinib at around the same time every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take fruquintinib exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the capsules whole; do not open, chew, or crush them.

 If you vomit after taking fruquintinib, do not take another dose.
-Continue your regular dosing schedule the next day.
+Take your next dose at your regular time the next day.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.